-Hold Me (Sylvester) by David Spiller is a silkscreen of 30 colours, initialed and numbered by the artist in an edition of 95.
+Hold Me (Sylvester) by David Spiller is a silkscreen in 30 colours.
+This copy is an artist’s proof, initialled by the artist and numbered A/P 12.
 This highly collectable artist uses his signature graffiti style and colour scheme with its muted tones to give a sense of nostalgia.

 David Spiller grew up during the establishment of post-war English Pop Culture, from an early age he showed an interest in drawing and was inspired by the cinema characters he liked most - Mickey Mouse, Felix the Cat, Donald Duck.
 By the time he attended the Slade Art School in London during the 1960s, he witnessed the raise of British Pop Art and was influenced by the art of its pioneers.
 However, being younger than most Pop artists Spiller developed a different approach and offered another comment on the new mass-market urban culture.